Denver city guide

 Cheaper lodging options can be found in Denver’s suburbs such as Lakewood and Aurora, and near the airport.
 There’s also Boulder, 30-45 minutes away from downtown and home to the University of Colorado.
 You’ll definitely want a car at your disposal if you head to these spots, though.

 Denver isn’t exactly known for having a strong public transportation system, but if you’re visiting as a sports fan and staying downtown, most of the things you’ll likely want to do are available to you in the immediate downtown area — so take advantage of the free shuttle that runs the length of the 16th Street Mall.
 Waiting longer than five minutes for a shuttle is rare.
 Meanwhile, RTD’s entire bus system is fairly comprehensive and can get you to other parts of the city, including Dick’s Sporting Goods Park via the No. 88 bus (get off at the intersection of 56th and Quebec streets).

 Denver’s expanding light-rail system currently consists of eight lines that extend in all directions downtown.
-Three of those lines have stops at Sports Authority Field, Pepsi Center and Union Station (near Coors Field), so it is a viable option if your plans take you to the outskirts of downtown.
+Three of those lines have stops at Empower Field, Pepsi Center and Union Station (near Coors Field), so it is a viable option if your plans take you to the outskirts of downtown.

 The simple street-grid system makes it easy to get around most parts of the city, but the orientation of the grid changes from north-south to a diagonal pattern in downtown.

 There’s plenty of it near Denver’s sports venues, particularly at Empower Field, Pepsi Center and Dick’s Sporting Goods Park.
 Extra parking for Broncos games can be found on the east side of Interstate 25, and fans can access pedestrian tunnels under the highway to get to the stadium.
 For Rockies games at Coors Field, there are a few lots near the stadium and even more options spread out around downtown Denver for around $5.